Policy & Basic Approach

 Preventing environmental pollution Preventing soil/environmental pollution Prevent soil/environmental pollution.
 Reduce impact.
 Reduce drainage discharge and the use of harmful substances and appropriately dispose of harmful substances.
 Every year

 Increasing the efficiency of systems and logistics Reducing CO2 emissions and improving efficiency in the transport process through DX Give eco-driving training that raises energy-saving awareness and helps fulfill the obligations of specified consignors under the Act on Rationalizing Energy Use and reduce CO2 to supply chains (delivery personnel of commissioned truck operators and group companies) once a year, implement automatic meter reading with the use of the low-power wide-area (LPWA) system and streamline deliveries for CO2 reduction.
 Promote customers' introduction of LPWA for direct sales.
 Conduct inspections using iPads to enable paperless operations and improve efficiency.
-Every year [Eco-driving training for supply chains]
+Every year [State of introduction of LPWA terminals (at eight sales companies in the Home-Life business)]

-• A total of 489,375 terminals installed to cover 101% of the customers (on the basis of valves opened)(as of Mar.
-2024)
+• A total of 537,067 terminals installed to cover 95% of the customers (on the basis of valves opened)(as of Mar.
+2025)

 • Security inspection survey mobile was utilized at HOME-LIFE HOKKAIDO, TOHOKU, NISHI-NIHON, SHIKOKU, EA Kanto, and EA Chubu to make inspection forms for LPG and other gas retail and bulk sales paperless.
+Besides, we will promote the adoption of mobile versions of pressure measurement equipment used in safety inspection surveys to further advance paperless operations.

 Coal-fired power plant Reducing the environmental impact of coal-fired power plants Utilize non-fossil fuels (mixed fuel firing demonstration experiment under consideration).
 Change and appropriately operate equipment and other initiatives.
 2030